morsh/pat-token-creator/README.md

 4. Enable **Developer mode** (toggle in the top-right corner).
 5. Click **"Load unpacked"** and select the unzipped folder.
 6. The extension icon appears in your toolbar.

-### Option B — Load from source

-1. Clone or download this repository.
-2. Open Chrome and navigate to `chrome://extensions`.
-3. Enable **Developer mode** (toggle in the top-right corner).
-4. Click **"Load unpacked"** and select the `pat-token-creator` folder.
-5. The extension icon appears in your toolbar.

 ---